khulnasoft-lab/khulnasoft-ui/doc/contributing/translation.md

 2. The default, US English label.
 This can be relied upon if the consumer does not have translation capabilities, in which case it might be simpler not to explicitly setup generic translations at configuration time. _Do not_ rely on this if the consumer is internationalized as you might end up with untranslated labels scattered across the app.
-In development, GitLab UI warns about missing generic translations to make this caveat more visible.
+In development, KhulnaSoft UI warns about missing generic translations to make this caveat more visible.

 ## The `translatePlural` helper